-The European Single Procurement Document (ESPD) replaced the Pre-Qualifying Questionnaire (PQQ) in April 2016 for EU regulated contracts.
+The European Single Procurement Document (ESPD) has been renamed the Single Procurement Document (Scotland) (SPD) which replaced the Pre-Qualifying Questionnaire (PQQ) in April 2016 for EU regulated contracts.

-The questions contained in the ESPD are set and cannot be added to although questions can be deleted that are not relevant to a particular contract.
+The questions contained in the SPD are set and cannot be added to although questions can be deleted that are not relevant to a particular contract.